Join us for a Virtual Information Session

 Regardless of the source, consistent with Boston University’s policy, all PhD students are fully funded.
 PhD students in good standing are guaranteed at least five years of stipend support and health insurance.
 Full tuition and student services fees are also covered.

 A Strong Research Focus

 This program is an excellent research track for students who are interested in becoming academic researchers in speech, language & hearing sciences – including students who have previously earned clinical certification in speech-language pathology* or who want to pursue an academic or research career in audiology.
 Your opportunities for research involvement begin in the first year and may include lab rotations which you can schedule with your mentor.
 Research study options are available through dozens of seminar offerings at BU on both the Charles River and Medical Campuses.
-Interdisciplinary centers including the Center for Neuroscience and the Hearing Research Center sponsor seminar series.
+Interdisciplinary centers including the Center for Systems Neuroscience and the Hearing Research Center sponsor seminar series.
+Departmental faculty lead NIH-funded conferences in the areas of aphasia, child language, and speech motor control.
 Learn more about our faculty’s work in Special Edition Inside Sargent: Accomplishments in Speech, Language & Hearing Sciences.

-In addition to the University’s research activities, our location in a world-class medical and research hub gives our students access to projects at premiere research institutions like Massachusetts General Hospital and MIT.
+In addition to the University’s research activities, our location in a world-class medical and research hub gives our students access to projects at premier research institutions across the region.

 *Students entering post-baccalaureate who are interested in obtaining clinical certification in speech-language pathology are eligible for the combined MS/PhD program, which includes clinical training.